mautic/developer-documentation-new/docs/plugins/from-4-to-5.rst

 Run `bin/rector process plugins/MyBundle` and review the changes.

-_Update MyBundle with your bundle name._
+.. note:: Update MyBundle with your bundle name.

 9. Automated code style
 ---------------------

 Another great way how to improve your plugin code base quality is to run the CS Fixer: `bin/php-cs-fixer fix plugins/MyBundle`.

-_Update MyBundle with your bundle name._
+.. note:: Update MyBundle with your bundle name.

 10. Static analysis
 ----------------